notional-labs/anone/anone-contracts/contracts/anone-nft-marketplace/README.md

 ### Withdraw CW721 Token Offering

 Withdraws an NFT token offering from the global offerings list and returns the NFT token back to its owner.
 Only the token's owner/seller can withdraw the offering.
-This will only work after having used `sell_nft` on a token.
+This will only work after having used `send_nft` on a token.

 ```shell
 # Execute withdraw_nft action to withdraw the token with the specified offering_id from the marketplace